codidact/qpixel/README.md

     rails s

-If it keeps not showing content, `Rails.cache.clear` from your Rails console as necessary.

 You can create the first user account in the application, which should be running at http://localhost:3000/.
 To upgrade the user account to an admin account, run `rails c` for a console, followed by: